arnaudin/arnaudin.github.io/_projects/brightidea-whiteboard.md

   - section_layout: text
     content: |
-      ## Product Demos
+      ## Product

-      A handful of demos from our announcements are included below.
-Contact me for additional case studies.
-Our product includes:
+      The demo vidoes below offer an overview of the product capabilities.
+From the initial release through two quarterly updates we build a v1 whiteboarding product with:
         - Infinite canvas - no constraints on ideation and collaboration
-        - Multiplayer - share, follow, huddle--collaboration is native and at the core
+        - Multiplayer - share, follow, huddle--collaboration at the core
-        - Lines, shapes, text, images, and pen - all the building blocks you need
+        - Lines, shapes, text, images, and pen - all the building blocks you need for visualizing ideas
-        - Sticky notes - capture and convey ideas like you would in person
+        - Sticky notes - capture thoughts and ideas like you would in person
-        - Emojis & stickers - bring fun and humanity to your whiteboard
+        - Emojis & stickers - bringing fun and humanity to whiteboards
-        - Templates - start faciliting workshops right away
+        - Templates - jump in right away, from workshops to retros
-        - Platform integration - transfer ideas bi-directionally between innovation pipelines and whiteboards
+        - Brightidea integration - transfer ideas bi-directionally with our innovation platform

   - section_layout: 1col
     images:
-      - caption: 'The multiplayer experience is fundamental to collaborating in Whiteboard'
+      - caption: 'The multiplayer experience is fundamental to Whiteboard collaboration, supporting distributed knowledge work'
-        description: 'The multiplayer experience is fundamental to collaborating in Whiteboard'
+        description: 'The multiplayer experience is fundamental to Whiteboard collaboration, supporting distributed knowledge work'
         url: '/projects/brightidea-whiteboard/whiteboard-multiplayer.gif'
         border: light
         width: